 Foreign Intelligence Surveillance Court (FISC)

 The Foreign Intelligence Surveillance Court (FISC) was established by Congress in the Foreign Intelligence Surveillance Act (FISA) of 1978.
 The role of the FISC is to provide judicial oversight of Intelligence Community activities in a classified setting.
 The FISC is composed of federal judges appointed by the Chief Justice of the U.S. Supreme Court, and its decisions can be reviewed by the Foreign Intelligence Surveillance Court of Review (FISCR) and the Supreme Court.
-Most of the FISC's orders and filings are highly classified, but several opinions have been published or released with redactions.
 After the FISA Amendments Act of 2008, the FISC has to rule on important and novel Fourth Amendment issues raised by the government's proposed targeting and minimization procedures.
 Most of the FISC's orders and filings are highly classified, but, after the USA Freedom Act, any significant legal interpretations by the court must be made public.

 Jurisdiction and Structure

-The FISC has jurisdiction to hear applications for, and issue orders authorizing, four traditional FISA activities: electronic surveillance, physical searches, pen/trap surveillance, and compelled production of business records.
+The FISC has jurisdiction to hear applications for, and issue orders authorizing, four traditional FISA activities: electronic surveillance, physical searches, pen/trap surveillance, and compelled production of tangible things.
 In addition, the FISC has jurisdiction to review the government's targeting and minimization procedures related to programmatic surveillance certified under Section 702 of the FISA Amendments Act of 2008.

 The FISC was originally composed of seven district judges, from seven circuits, appointed by the Chief Justice of the United States to serve for a maximum of seven years.
 In 2001, amendments in the USA PATRIOT Act increased the number of judges on the Court to eleven, with three required to live within 20 miles of the District of Columbia.
 The Chief Justice appoints a Presiding Judge for the court from amongst these eleven judges.
 The FISC operates out of a secure location in the federal courthouse in Washington, D.C., but can authorize searches or surveillance "anywhere within the United States."

-The FISC operations are largely kept secret due to the sensitive nature of the proceedings, and the court's ex parte process is primarily non-adversarial.
+The court's ex parte process is primarily non-adversarial.
 The target of the order is not given an opportunity to appear at the hearing or informed of the presence of the order.
-However, the court rules of procedure do allow the electronic service providers and business order recipients to petition to challenge or modify any order.
-Records from FISC hearings are not revealed, even to petitioners challenging surveillance orders under the court rules.
-The FISC has discretion to publish its opinions.
+However, the court rules of procedure do allow the electronic service providers and production order recipients to petition to challenge or modify any order.

 FISC Review of FISA Applications